Uvadex Prescribing Information

 After methoxsalen administration, exposure to sunlight and/or ultraviolet radiation may result in "premature aging" of the skin.

-Serious burns from either UVA or sunlight (even through window glass) can result if the recommended dosage of methoxsalen is exceeded or precautions not followed.
+Serious burns from either UVA or sunlight (even through window glass) can result if the recommended dosage of methoxsalen is exceeded or precautions are not followed.
+Advise patients to avoid all exposure to sunlight during the 24 hours following photopheresis treatment.

 Information for Patients